What’s a SAMP (strategic asset management plan)? Do you really need one? And what’s required to make its aims and objectives a reality?

 Strategy statement

-A statement of strategic intent for your assets - showing how they will be used to support your wider business aims.
+A statement of your asset management strategy - showing how they will be used to support your wider business aims.

 These will differ from sector to sector, and company to company.
 But they might include - increasing ROI from Capex, meeting ESG commitments or delivering targeted and more comprehensive regulatory compliance: